Top of the page

 Your face likely will be bruised and swollen.
 The swelling may get worse before it gets better, but it will probably go away in 1 to 2 weeks.
 After a few days you may get some bruises on your neck and chest.
 This is caused by gravity, which pulls the excess blood and bruising downward.

 Most people recover in 4 to 6 weeks.
-But it probably will take 3 to 4 months to see the final result from the surgery.
+But it probably will take 6 months or more to see the final result from the surgery.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.